What is an ultrasound scan?

-- Delayed miscarriage (also called missed or silent miscarriage) This is where the baby has died or failed to develop but your body has not miscarried him or her.
+- Missed miscarriage (also called silent or delayed miscarriage) This is where the baby has died or failed to develop but your body has not miscarried him or her.
 The scan picture shows a pregnancy sac with a baby (or fetus or embryo) inside, but there is no heartbeat and the pregnancy looks smaller than it should be at this stage.
 You may have had little or no sign that anything was wrong and you may still feel pregnant.

 - Blighted ovum or anembryonic pregnancy (which means a pregnancy without an embryo).
 This is the name given to a fertilised egg that does not divide and develop as it should.
 The normal pregnancy sac develops but the baby does not develop within the sac.
 The scan picture usually shows an empty pregnancy sac.
 Some doctors call this early embryo loss.
 As with a delayed miscarriage, you may still feel pregnant.

 - Incomplete miscarriage The process of miscarriage has started but there is still pregnancy tissue in the uterus (womb) and you may still have pain and heavy bleeding.

 In all of these situations, the pregnancy will fully miscarry with time, but there are several ways of managing the process.
 You may be offered a choice, or the hospital might make a recommendation.
 In most cases, you should be able to have time to think about what you can best cope with.
 You can read more here.